-While Membership Inference Attacks (MIAs) attempt to directly determine if a record was part of the training set, distance-based metrics offer a different, complementary perspective on privacy.
-They quantify the proximity between synthetic records and original, real records.
+Distance-based metrics offer a distinct perspective on privacy assessment.
+Whereas Membership Inference Attacks (MIAs) attempt to directly determine if a record was part of the training set, distance-based metrics quantify the proximity between synthetic records and original, real records.
 The underlying assumption is straightforward: if a synthetic data point is extremely close to an actual data point from the training set, it poses a higher privacy risk.
-Such proximity might allow an adversary to infer information about the real individual corresponding to that nearby record, or even facilitate re-identification.
+This proximity might allow an adversary to infer information about the real individual corresponding to that nearby record, or even facilitate re-identification.

 These metrics don't necessarily require training complex attack models like MIAs; instead, they rely on geometric or feature-space distances.